 We also performed procedures including identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those entries posted by individuals who are typically not expected to post and/or approve journals, unbalanced entries, those posted and approved by the same user and those posted to unusual accounts.
+These included those entries posted by individuals who are typically not expected to post and/or approve journals and those posted to unusual or seldomused accounts.